ansible/ansible-documentation/README.md

 pip install -r hacking/tagger/requirements.txt
 ```

 Next, ensure that you have both [`ansible/ansible`](https://github.com/ansible/ansible) and [`ansible/ansible-documentation`](https://github.com/ansible/ansible-documentation) repositories checked out.
-The tool assumes that both checkouts are done from the same directory.
-You can set different paths to your checkouts with the `--docs` and `--core` options.
+The tool assumes that both checkouts have the same parent directory.
+You can set different paths to your checkouts with the `--docs` and `--core` options if you have them setup another way.

 Lastly, run the appropriate command(s) with the tagger script.

-From  your `ansible-documentation directory`, search for tags in the `ansible-core` repository that are missing from the `ansible-documentation` repository.
+From  your `ansible-documentation` directory, search for tags in the `ansible-core` repository that are missing from the `ansible-documentation` repository.

 ```bash
 ./hacking/tagger/tag.py new-tags